 Active-passive availability means the database has an active node that processes requests with a hot spare that is ready to go in a disaster.
 The active-passive availability model works on the two-node concept of one node receiving all requests that it then replicates to its follower.

 In the days of yore, databases ran on single machines.
 There was only one node and it handled all reads and all writes.
 There was no such thing as a “partial failure”; the database was either up or down.

 Total failure of a single database was a two-fold problem for the internet; first, computers were being accessed around the clock, so downtime was more likely to directly impact users; second, by placing computers under constant demand, they were more likely to fail.
 The obvious solution to this problem is to have more than one computer that can handle the request, and this is where the story of distributed databases truly begins.

-Active-Passive improved availability by having an up-to-date backup in cases where the active node failed––you could simply start directing traffic to the passive node, thereby promoting it to being active.
-Whenever you could, you’d replaced the downed server with a new passive machine (and hope the active one didn’t fail in the interim).
+Active-Passive was an early step towards high availability with an up-to-date backup.
+In cases where the active node failed, you could simply start directing traffic to the passive node, thereby promoting it to being active.
+Whenever you could, you would replace the downed server with a new passive machine (and hope the active one did not fail in the interim).

-At first, replication from the active to the passive node was a synchronous procedure, i.e., transformations weren’t committed until the Passive node acknowledged them.
+At first, replication from the active to the passive node was a synchronous procedure, i.e., transformations were not committed until the Passive node acknowledged them.
 However, it was unclear what to do if the passive node went down.
-It certainly didn’t make sense for the entire system to go down if the backup system wasn’t available––but with synchronous replication, that’s what would happen.
+It certainly didn’t make sense for the entire system to go down if the backup system wasn’t available—but with synchronous replication, that’s what would happen.

 To further improve availability, data could instead be replicated asynchronously.
 While its architecture looks the same, it was capable of handling either the active or the passive node going down without impacting the database’s availability.